cactusdanny/CBR-PNK-CSB-Template/README.md

 STEP 3: Login to the game as the Gamemaster.

 STEP 4: Go to the "Game Settings" tab and click the "Import templates JSON" button.
-Select the file "cbr-pnk-CSB.json" from the folder you pasted into your User Data. the game will reload to finish installing the template.
+Select the file "cbr-pnk-CSB.json" from the folder you pasted into your User Data.
+The game will reload to finish installing the template.

 STEP 5: Add the CSS file.